BrelLibrary/brel/README.md

 Note: Network nodes can either point to Report Elements, Resources or Facts.
 Use the `Node.points_to` method to check what the node points to.

+### Credits

+Brel is available with an Apache License 2.0 license.

+© 2023-2024 Robin Schmidiger, Ghislain Fourny, Gustavo Alonso